ManeeshaPerera/solar-forecasting-framework/README.md

 The values for the following parameters have been reduced for a faster execution.
 Increase the value of these parameters to a value `> 100` when executing the code with large amount of data.
 ```
 Class pso_model.py - iterations, hyper_parameter_iter
-Class lightgbm.py - init_points, n_iter
 ```
-There should be data for more than 1 PV system to run the proposed location-based global forecasting approach.

 Change the number of training, testing days passed to the `TimeSeriesDivide` function based on your desired evaluation period